Archive – The Way Forward

 In 2019, the BUMC Lead Team distributed a survey that was available to the congregation to share their views regarding the debate over human sexuality in the United Methodist Church.
 No final conclusions can or should be made regarding the survey results in terms of representing the sentiments of all BUMC.
 This survey acted primarily as a listening, communication tool.
 A summary of the survey responses was compiled by a team tasked with coding the qualitative responses into a format that could be summarized.

-Listening Sessions Through January 12
+Past Listening Sessions

 - Wesley Fellowship Group